mecid/mecid.github.io/_posts/2021-08-24-mastering-focusstate-property-wrapper-in-swiftui.md

 SwiftUI also introduces the *searchFocused* view modifier, allowing us to bind the focus of a search field that we create using the *searchable* view modifier.
 It works the same way and supports binding both for boolean and *Hashable* types.
 The only difference is that it only affects the text field in the search bar of the current view hierarchy.

+> To learn more about building search user experience in SwiftUI, take a look at my ["Mastering search in SwiftUI"](/2021/06/23/mastering-search-in-swiftui/) post.

 Today we learned how to use the *FocusState* property wrapper to manage focus in our views.
 Remember that *FocusState* allows us both to read and change the focused view programmatically.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!